uidaholib/digital-collections-docs/content/collection-creation/04-cdm-new-items.md

 ---
-section: CollectionBuilder
+section: Collection Creation
 nav_order: 4
-title: CONTENTdm - New Items
+title: CB-CDM Update
 ---

-# Update a collection with new items recently imported into CONTENTdm
+Below are instructions for how to update a collection with new items recently imported into CONTENTdm

-> April 2022

 ## Add objects to CONTENTdm